preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 Targeting a Page Variation
 ----------------------------
-**Note!** The Targeting Properties to use must be set up in Omnia Admin, see the section about Targeting Properties on this page :doc:`Properties </admin-settings/tenant-settings/properties/index>`
+**Note!** The Targeting Properties to use must be set up in Omnia Admin, see the section about Targeting Properties on this page: :doc:`Properties </admin-settings/tenant-settings/properties/index>`

 To target a Page Variation, do the following: